-For those of you who have taken that brave step of venturing out on your own, but are still a little worried about the logistics of solo travel – especially if this is your first trip – then don’t be, it really isn’t as difficult or as scary as you think it is.
+For those of you who are planning to take that brave step of venturing out on your own, but are still a little worried about the logistics of solo travel – especially if this is your first trip – then don’t be, it really isn’t as difficult or as scary as you think it is.

 In my last article I explored just a few of the reasons why you should take up the chance to travel solo at least once in your lifetime and went over just a few of the huge benefits you can get from travelling on your own..
 In this article I want to give you just a few of the best hints and tips to make your solo trip run that little more smoothly.

 Pre booking accommodation isn’t something that I would normally recommend, given the fact that it is often easier, cheaper and much more beneficial to just turn up and find where you want to stay once you arrive in a new place.
 But there are a few exceptions to this rule and this is one of them.

 If you arrive at night or in the early hours of the morning or your trip coincides with a national or public holiday, then being on your own can make it difficult to find and negotiate a place to stay, especially with a backpack on your shoulders and everything about you screaming ‘target’ to every tout, thief and con artist in miles.